Polar vortex could bring rare May snow, low temps to US East

 A low pressure system off the coast of southern New England is pulling cold air down from the north, Alan Dunham, a meteorologist with the National Weather Service in Norton, Massachusetts, said Thursday.

-Forecasts called for perhaps as much as two inches of snow in the Berkshire Mountains in western Massachusetts Friday into Saturday; an inch or so on grassy areas of central Massachusetts, southern New Hampshire and western Connecticut; and rain with a few flakes possible in the Boston area, he said.
+Forecasts called for perhaps as much as 2 inches (5 centimeters) of snow in the Berkshire Mountains in western Massachusetts on Friday into Saturday; an inch or so on grassy areas of central Massachusetts, southern New Hampshire and western Connecticut; and rain with a few flakes possible in the Boston area, he said.

-Massachusetts hasn't had measurable snow in May since 2002, when 2 to 3 inches fell in the Berkshires.
-There hasn't been measurable snow in Boston since 1977, Dunham said.
+Massachusetts hasn't had measurable snow in May since 2002, when 2 to 3 inches (5 to 8 centimeters) fell in the Berkshires.
+There hasn't been measurable May snowfall in Boston since 1977, Dunham said.

 Upstate New York could see an inch of snow, and further down in New York City and the Hudson River valley is likely to see mostly rain, according to Hunter Tubbs at the National Weather Service in Gray, Maine.